 Ethical principles are an integral part of a scientific education.
-Accepted international conventions must be respected during research and while documenting all scientific work whether it be a project, a lecture, a thesis, or a report.
+Accepted international conventions must be respected during research and all scientific writing work, be that a project, a lecture, a thesis, or a report.
 In particular, every external source of information (articles, lectures, web pages, etc.) must be correctly cited.